django/channels/docs/introduction.rst

 An example with HTTP:

-* The user makes a HTTP request.
+* The user makes an HTTP request.
 * We open up a new ``http`` type scope with details of the request's path, method, headers, etc.
 * We send a ``http.request`` event with the HTTP body content